github/erblint-github/docs/rules/accessibility/no-title-attribute.md

 ## Rule Details

 The `title` attribute is strongly discouraged.
-The only exception is on an `<iframe>` element.
+The only exceptions are for `<link>` and `<iframe>` element.
 It is hardly useful and cannot be accessed by multiple groups of users including keyboard-only users and mobile users.

 The `title` attribute is commonly seen set on links, matching the link text.
 This is redundant and unnecessary so it can be simply be removed.